 From Route 88 in Yarmouth, follow Gilman Road east and cross the Snodgrass Bridge to Cousins Island.
 Just past the end of the bridge on the island on the left is the free parking lot for Sandy Point Beach.

 Get Paddling: Between Cousins Island, Lanes Island, and Littlejohn Island, there are many destinations to choose from and mix-and-match on this tour.
 Be aware that low tide exposes sandy flats at Sandy Point and Lanes Island.
 This makes for challenging paddling but great beaches!
 Lanes Island is a 28-acre public preserve owned by Maine Coast Heritage Trust that is most accessible at mid-to-high tide.
 The two best landing sites here are a small, gravelly beach near the northern end of the southeastern shoreline, and the western sandy beach closest to the mouth of the river.
-At Littlejohn Island Preserve kayakers will a mix of find natural landing spots and ledges and are welcome to come onshore at the Preserve for picnicking, exploring the trails, and relaxing on the beach.
+At Littlejohn Island Preserve kayakers will find a mix of natural landing spots and ledges.
+Paddlers are welcome to come onshore at the preserve for picnicking, exploring the trails, and relaxing on the beach.
 The Maine Island Trail provides more resources on paddling safety and destinations just beyond the trip options described here.

 Maps and More Information: Water Trail Segment – Yarmouth Town Landing to Casco Bay & Littlejohn Island Preserve